-CHRIS Brunt has become one of Albion's most important figures during his eight-year stint at the club.
+CHRIS Brunt has become one of Albion's most important figures during his nine-year stint at the club.

 * The Northern Ireland international, who has been a mainstay of Albion sides under seven different managers/head coaches, is under contract until summer 2017.

 * Brunt joined Albion in a £3million deal from Sheffield Wednesday in August 2007, having started his career at Middlesbrough.

 * Signed as a left-winger, Brunt has occupied every position in midfield, also featuring as a left-back for large periods of Tony Pulis' stint in charge.

 * Brunt was an integral part of Tony Mowbray's midfield in 2008, also featuring in the FA Cup semi-final that year - his goal in the 2-0 title-clinching win at QPR coming just days after the birth of his first child Charlie.